Datavisualiatie-UGent/project-dv25-7/src/index.md

-# Winning chess as a group effort
+# Winning at chess as a group effort
 _Wouter de Bolle & Jozef Jankaj_

-"Wisdom of the crowd" is a phenomenon observed in statistics and forms a basis of our democratic system.
+"Wisdom of the crowd" is a phenomenon observed in statistics and forms the basis of our democratic system.
 When making decisions that impact millions of people, we do not rely on a single individual or a group of experts making the correct decision: indeed, we take a vote.

 The idea is simple: no one person has all knowledge and perfect perspective on any issue.
-By averaging out individual preferences, biases and opinions, we reach a consensus that is, more often than not, the best option.
+By averaging out individual preferences, biases and opinions (aka. the noise), we reach a consensus that is, more often than not, the best option.